cjyoon/triomix_readthedocs/docs/source/usage.rst

 .. _run:

-TrioMix requires the input of sequence alignment file (BAM or CRAM files) of trios and a reference FASTA.
-SNP BED files can be used as an option.
+TrioMix requires the input of sequence alignment file (BAM or CRAM files) of trios and a reference FASTA file.
+SNP BED file can be used as an optional argument.

 .. image:: images/workflow.jpg